Sogam Lolab

-Sogam Lolab is a municipality located in the Kupwara district of the Kashmir Valley, in the Indian union territory of Jammu and Kashmir.
-Sogam Lolab is a prominent town situated in the heart of the scenic Lolab Valley and holds significant administrative importance in the region.
+Sogam Lolab is a municipality located in Kupwara district of the Kashmir Valley, in the Indian union territory of Jammu and Kashmir.
+Roughly 17 km from Kupwara city, Sogam Lolab is a prominent town situated in the heart of the scenic Lolab Valley and holds significant administrative importance in the region.
 Functioning as the sub-district headquarters, Sogam serves as the central hub for governance and public administration for the surrounding villages and settlements within the valley.
 The town is home to various key government offices, including those for revenue, health, education, and rural development departments.

 It is separated from Bandipora district to the east by the Nagmarg Meadows.
 Sogam is situated at an altitude of 1589 m above sea level and has a population of approximately 16,166 with literacy rate of about 79.61%.

 Geography

 The Lolab Valley falls within the jurisdiction of Sogam Lolab, a sub-division of Kupwara.
-Lolab is a sub-district of Kupwara.
 It is bordered by the Kashmir Valley to the south and the Neelum Valley to the north and is separated Bandipora to the east by the Nagmarg Meadows.
 The valley is formed by the flow of the Lahwal River, which runs from east to west.
 The Lolab Valley is home to many ancient springs and is covered with dense forests of deodar, kair, budul, pine, and fir.
 Fruit trees such as apple, cherry, peach, apricot, and walnut are common in the valley, which is known as "the fruit bowl of Jammu and Kashmir".
 The valley contains several natural landmarks and tourist spots, including the caves of Kalaroos and Green Meadows.
 The main villages in the Lolab Valley include Saiwan, Surigam, Putushai, Khumriyal, Sogam, Lalpora, Darpora, Cherkoot, Kalaroos, Wavoora, Maidanpora, Shalgund, Khurhama, Warnow, Aafan, Takipora, Cheepora, Goose.